-A winter weather advisory is currently in effect for much of the east coast, and your safety is our top priority.
-Here are some suggested steps for keeping your family and home safe in extreme weather conditions.
+Winter weather can take its toll.
+Here are some suggested steps for keeping your family and home safe in extreme winter weather conditions.

 - Turn on sink and bath faucets to drip cold water preventing pipes from freezing